Exercise and Arthritis

 • Effects on Small Joints (eg., hands and feet): In 2004, researchers from Leiden University in The Netherlands reported results of a 2-yr study that compared a "high-intensity weight-bearing" exercise program to "usual care" (ie., physical therapy).
 One hundred thirty-six patients participated in the exercise program, and 147 received usual care.
 After 2 years, subjects in the exercise program did not have any increase in joint damage in their hands and feet.
 They also used lesser amounts of glucocorticoids (eg., prednisone) (de Jong Z, et al. 2004).

 • Effects on Large Joints (eg., hips and knees): In 2005, these same researchers published a follow-up study similar to the one above.
-In this one, they analyzed the effects of high-intensity weight-bearing exercise on large joints.
+They analyzed the effects of high-intensity weight-bearing exercise on large joints.
 They found that, in patients with no existing joint damage at the beginning of the study, weight-bearing exercise did not increase the rate of damage in large joints.
 However, in subjects who did have existing damage in these joints at the beginning of the study, the exercise program did accelerate the progression of joint damage (Munneke M, et al. 2005).

 The researchers from Leiden University concluded in a review also published in 2005 that exercise is beneficial for patients with RA in the following ways (de Jong Z, et al. 2005):